By Cliff Hamrick, LPC, Therapist with McCallum Place Austin

 Siegel, D.J.
 (2010).
 The mindful therapist: A clinician’s guide to mindsight and neural integration.
 New York, NY: W.W.
 Norton & Company.

 Learn more about McCallum Place Austin at 877-755-2244.

 Cliff Hamrick is a Licensed Professional Counselor and a part-time therapist with McCallum Place Austin.
 Cliff earned his master of arts in counseling from St. Edward’s University in Austin, TX.
 His prior experience includes working with adolescents at Settlement Home for Children, a residential treatment center for adolescent girls.
 He has also worked as an investigator with Child Protective Services and a counselor for people seeking treatment for drug and alcohol addiction.
-His specialties include men’s issues, depression, and substance abuse.
+His specialties include men’s issues and depression.